fabulousgk/fabulousgk/README.md

 </picture>
 </a>

-<p align="justify">As a student and contributor, I am actively involved with <a href="https://theodinproject.com">The Odin Project</a>, an open-source, full-stack web developer curriculum.
-Additionally, I assist fellow learners through the curriculum's Discord server.</p>
+<p align="justify">As a student and contributor, I am actively involved with <a href="https://theodinproject.com">The Odin Project</a>, an open-source, full-stack web developer curriculum.</p>

 <br clear="left"/>
 <br>